 The Land of Canaan:

-owned.
-That was a whole lot of stuff, because he was very rich!
+everything he owned.
+That was a whole lot of stuff, because he

-had lots and lots of servants and lots and lots of animals!
-So
+also had lots and lots of servants and lots and lots of animals!

-between Abraham's and Lot's animals there was hardly enough grass and
+So between Abraham's and Lot's animals there was hardly enough

-and servants, and lots of pots and pans, and lots of goods and bedding,
+lots of pots and pans, and lots of goods and bedding, and lots of

 Someone has to Move!